iamvartika/Hackerrank/README.md

 # Hackerrank
-This repository contains the challenges I have completed at HackerRank
+This repository contains codes of the challenges in Hackerrank